ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When a Signed Statement is registered by a Transparency Service a Transparent Statement is created.
 This Transparent Statement consists of the Signed Statement and a Receipt.
-Receipts are based on COSE Signed Merkle Tree Proofs ({{-COMETRE}}) with an additional wrapper structure that adds the following information:
+Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ({{-COMETRE}}) with an additional wrapper structure that adds the following information:

 - **version**: Receipt version number MUST be set to `0` for the current implementation of this document
 - **ts_identifier**: The DID of the Transparency Service that issued the Receipt.